Table of Contents

 The harsh consonants, such as “b,” can sound smoother and won’t end up causing clipping, which occurs when a soundwave surpasses its maximum amplitude, resulting in distortion.

-A microphone pop filter is required if you expect your awesome Blue Yeti microphone to sound as it ought to.
+A microphone pop filter is required if you expect your excellent Blue Yeti microphone to sound as it should.

-A pop filter reduces the amount of air that escapes from your mouth when speaking.
-It only allows the precise sound of a phoneme to pass through, resulting in a much clearer and more transparent sound.
+A pop filter reduces the air that escapes your mouth when speaking.
+It allows the sound of a phoneme to pass through, resulting in a much clearer and more transparent sound.

 We realize that a microphone pop filter is not the most attractive accessory in the world.
 It may also be inconvenient as it must sit a few centimeters away from the mic, taking up extra space.
 However, an arm stand can be used to correct this.

-If you want it to look fancier, secure it on any conventional shock mount and try hiding the wire from the inside of the tube.
+If you want it to look fancier, secure it on any conventional shock mount and try hiding the wire inside the tube.

-A mic arm stand makes it possible to position the mic closer to your mouth regardless of how you sit.
-Since it sits exactly where it should, an arm stand helps make the microphone pop filter very efficient at obstructing unwanted sounds.
-(Also see, ‘Best Microphone Boom Arm‘)
+A mic arm stand allows you to position the mic closer to your mouth regardless of how you sit.
+Since it sits precisely where it should, an arm stand helps make the microphone pop filter very efficient at obstructing unwanted sounds.

 What Is The Function Of A Pop Filter?

-A puff of air exits your mouth when you enunciate specific sounds.
-Plosive consonants are the worst offenders as they produce their sounds by obstructing and then distributing air to produce /b/ and /k/ sounds.
+When you enunciate specific sounds, a puff of air exits your mouth.
+Plosive consonants are the worst offenders, as they produce their sounds by obstructing and distributing air to produce /b/ and /k/ sounds.

 You can experience this by saying words like “popper” or “piping” against your palm.
 The air will be released quickly, which is not the case with other consonant sounds.